 Some games need to convey larger amounts of information to the player.
 If you are developing a simple shooter, then the information you’ll give the player is not going to be as detailed as in, say, a strategy game where there’s lots of complex mechanics.
 You should definitely note what the player sees and how they are playing the game.

 Typically, PC gamers use a keyboard/mouse combo, so accessing long menus is going to be easier for them.
 In contrast, console gamers will have a significantly harder time doing the same using a gamepad and playing in lower resolutions.
 Therefore, you should design different in-game menus, depending on the target platform and its capabilities.

-While designing for touchscreens ,the screen space is also important as controls are also on the screen.
-Dynamically loading only the need controls is a good way to manage the screen space.
+While designing for touchscreens, the screen space is also important as controls are also on the screen.
+Dynamically loading the required UI is a good way to manage the screen space.

 Keeping these few things in mind can change the look and feel of your game.